The fastest way to get MemoryGraph working with Claude Code CLI.

 # Recall it

 "What do you remember about MemoryGraph setup?"
-Configuration Options
+Optional: Install the Plugin

 User vs Project Scope